Hakerh400/esolangs/api.md

 Default is `false`.
 When set to `true`, errors that are related to user programs will be displayed differently than internal errors and will terminate the process immediately (except in `runSafe` method).

+Enabling debug mode also allows you to run work-in-progress languages, which is not possible in non-debug mode.

 ## Methods

 ### `esolangs.getLangs()`